 - An ability to manage challenging and fast-paced situations;

 - Superior computer and internet proficiency, including the ability to use Microsoft Office and Google suite;

 - A four-year undergraduate degree from an accredited college or university;

 - Previous work experience providing administrative and executive-level support to C-level executives is strongly preferred.

 Salary and Compensation

 Starting salary is negotiable and depends upon experience and education level.
 FIRE conducts periodic evaluations where employees may receive raises or bonuses for outstanding and excellent work.
-FIRE also offers a comprehensive benefits package that includes employer-paid comprehensive health insurance, a Section 125 Flexible Spending Account option, dental insurance, life insurance, matching 403(b) retirement contributions, and a generous paid time-off plan.
+FIRE also offers a comprehensive benefits package that includes employer-paid comprehensive health, dental, and life insurance, a Section 125 Flexible Spending Account option, matching 403(b) retirement contributions, and a generous paid time-off plan.

-Applicants should provide a resume, cover letter, writing sample, and at least two professional references.
+Applicants should provide a resume, cover letter, writing sample, salary requirements, and contact information for at least two professional references.
 All applications are confidential.
 Please address applications to Peyton Cudaback, Director of Human Resources.
-Applications can be emailed to email@example.com.
+Applications can be emailed to firstname.lastname@example.org.